What is Suede? A Guide to Men's Leather & What It's Made of

 Micro suede, also known as microfiber suede, is a synthetic material designed to resemble natural suede but is created from tightly woven polyester fibers.

-It is soft and luxurious like traditional suede but is often more durable, stain-resistant, and easier to maintain.
+It is soft and luxurious like traditional suede but is often more durable, stain-resistant, and easier to maintain with polyester shrinkage properties.
 Micro suede is a popular choice for furniture upholstery, clothing, and accessories, as it can withstand regular use and is easy to clean compared to natural suede.

 The densely packed fibers give it a smooth texture and make it less likely to absorb liquids, making it particularly well-suited for households with pets or young children.